Requirements in Brief

 These requirements serve the twin purposes of minimizing time wasted and maximizing enjoyable game-play.

-The core progression team is focused on progression, which means a learning-curve and lot’s of initial raid-wipes, but nobody wants to waste time wiping unnecessarily.
+The progression team is focused on progression, which means a learning-curve and lot’s of initial raid-wipes, but nobody wants to waste time wiping unnecessarily.

 Raid encounters are complex and involve dozens of people in various roles.
 Each person can be (and often is) individually responsible for causing a wipe, for a multitude of reasons.